 Please don't ever breed an Italian Greyhound without testing for PRA and Legg-Perthes disease.
 For more information, I would encourage you to visit the Italian Greyhound Club of America site.

 It's not all bad news.
 There are some super endearing qualities to Italian Greyhounds.
 They truly are little clowns and will bring a smile to your face on the darkest of days.
 When no one else in the world will love you, your Iggy will declare his/her undying love with just a look.
 They have a way of looking into your soul and seeing only the best in you.
 Iggys are not capable of holding a grudge and their sole purpose in life is to adore you and to have fun.

 Italian Greyhounds can also be great sports enthusiasts.
-Italian Greyhound.org provides great information on training Iggys to compete in fly-ball, lure-coursing, obedience, agility, and racing.
+The Italian Greyhound Club of America provides great information on training Iggys to compete in fly-ball, lure-coursing, obedience, agility, and racing.
 Iggy's have an abundance of energy and thrive on the accolades that come with a good performance.

 My Personal Experience

 I am not a breeder.
-I am a person whose heart has been melted by the love of an Italian Greyhound.
-My Luna is now 10 years old and I can't express the pleasure she has brought to my life.
-We are the best of buddies.
-Even after all these years though, she still rules the roost and yes, I have allowed it.
+I am a person whose heart was melted by the love of an Italian Greyhound.
+I can't express the pleasure my Luna brought to my life.
+We were the best of buddies.
+For all our years together, she ruled the roost, and yes, I allowed it.

 - The Love of an Italian Greyhound

 Italian Greyhounds aren't for everyone but if one chooses you, be prepared to learn some important lessons about love.